What is nonverbal communication: importance, types, and examples

 “First impression is the last impression.”
 I am sure you must have heard this quote from your childhood.
 But how do you establish a good first impression?

 Your dress and the accessories that you carry establish your first impression.
-People tend to observe your clothes first, more so, your shoes.
-By dressing up in a better way, you will be able to build an effective first impression.
+People tend to observe your clothes first, more so your shoes.
+By dressing up better, you can build an effective first impression.

 Accessories play a crucial role, especially for women.
-This includes jewelry, scarf, handbags, caps, and others.
+This includes jewellery, scarves, handbags, caps, and other items.
 They depict the nature of the women and their intentions.

 8. Digital Nonverbal Cues

-With advancements in technology, the emphasis shifts towards more diverse, scattered, and remote teams.
+With technological advancements, the emphasis shifts towards more diverse, scattered, and remote teams.
 This is where you need digital assistance for smooth communication within your team.

-With ProofHub, you get an all-in-one powerful centralized platform for all your communication requirements.
-The built-in chat helps you to quickly convey messages, and share important information, and files with your team members.
-You can use emojis and GIFs to lighten the mood and convey emotions with ease.
+With ProofHub, you get an all-in-one, robust, centralized platform for all your communication requirements.
+The built-in chat helps you to quickly convey messages and share important information and files with your team members.
+You can use emojis and GIFs to lighten the mood and easily convey emotions.

 Digital nonverbal cues